 Professor Chau was recently awarded the Alexander von Humboldt Research Fellowship, and the first T. W. Schultz Award of the International Agricultural Economics Association.
 She is an Associate Editor of the American Journal of Agricultural Economics, a senior fellow at the Center for Development Research, a Research Fellow at the Institute for the Study of Labor (IZA Bonn), and member of an expert panel for the Office of the UN High Commissioner for Human Rights (OHCHR).
 Professor Chau has published widely, in journals such as Economic Journal, Economics and Politics, Economica, European Economic Review, International Economic Review, Journal of Economic Growth, Journal of Economic Theory, Journal of Labor Economics, Journal of Law and Economics, Journal of Public Economics, Journal of Public Economic Theory, and the World Bank Economic Review.

 Ph.D., The Johns Hopkins University, 1996

 B.A., International Christian University, Tokyo, 1991

 Harnessing the Forces of Urban Expansion in China: The Public Economics of Land Development Allowance (with Weiwen Zhang).
-Forthcoming in Land Economics.
+Land Economics 87: 488-507.
+2011.

 Turning a Blind Eye: Costly Enforcement, Credible Commitment and Minimum Wage Laws (with Arnab Basu and Ravi Kanbur).
 Economic Journal 120:244-69.
 2010.